wlauyeung/Skribblio-Bot/README.md

 4. After the installation is completed, enter `npm start`.
 5. Watch the bot runs!
 The new words collected will be put into the `words_picked.json` file every 5 minutes by default.

+**NOTE:** If you are planning to run the bot with a language other than English, please take a look at https://github.com/wlauyeung/Skribblio-Bot/issues/1.

 ## Configurations
 | Option | Usage |
 | ------------- | ------------- |